-The student outcomes CSSO-1 through CSSO-8 are listed in the table below.
-CSSO-1 through CSSO-6 are defined in Criterion 3 of ABET Criteria Version 2.0.
-CSSO-7 and CSSO-8 are additional outcomes for the computer science program.
+The student outcomes CISSO-1 through CISSO-7 are listed in the table below.
+CISSO-1 through CISSO-6 are defined in Criterion 3 of ABET Criteria Version 2.0.
+CISSO-7 and CISSO-8 are additional outcomes for the Computer Information Systems program.

-Program Student Outcomes CSSO-1 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
-Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline.
-CSSO-3 Communicate effectively in a variety of professional contexts.
-CSSO-4 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.
-CSSO-5 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.
-CSSO-6 Apply computer science theory and software development fundamentals to produce computing-based solutions.
-[CS] Demonstrate the ability to learn after leaving the university.
-Demonstrate the ability to design and implement digital logic circuits and apply this knowledge to the understanding of a computer's organization and architecture.
+r Program Student Outcomes CISSO-1 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
+CISSO-2 Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline.
+CISSO-3 Communicate effectively in a variety of professional contexts.
+CISSO-4 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.
+CISSO-5 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.
+CISSO-6 Support the delivery, use, and management of information systems within an information systems environment.
+[IS] CISSO-7 Demonstrate the ability to learn after leaving the university.
+CISSO-8 Demonstrate proficiency in data communications and networking.